 Every statement in Theorem \ref{first-intro-thm} has a hypertoric equivalent.
 For example, we define left, right, and two-sided cells in the category $\cO(\QPA)$, as well as a support isomorphism from the Grothendieck group of $\cO(\QPA)$ to the degree $2d$ equivariant cohomology group of $\fM(\PA)$, where $2d$ is the dimension of $\fM(\PA)$.
 The statement of Theorem \ref{first-intro-thm} is simplified by the fact that the category $\cO_\la$ is Koszul dual to itself.
 In the hypertoric setting any regular polarized arrangement $\PA$ has a {\bf Gale dual} $\PA^!$, and we will see that Gale duality of arrangements corresponds to Koszul duality of categories.

-\begin{theorem} Suppose that $\QPA$ and $\QPA^!$ are regular, integral, and linked to a dual pair $\PA$ and $\PA^!$. \begin{enumerate} \item $\cO(\QPA)$ is highest weight with respect to a partial ordering of the simple objects (Corollary \ref{qhk}). \item $\cO(\QPA)$ is Koszul (Corollary \ref{qhk}). \item $\cO(\QPA)$ is equivalent to a certain category of sheaves of modules over a quantization of the structure sheaf of $\fM(\PA)$ (Corollary \ref{linked-loc}). \item The center of the Yoneda algebra of $\cO(\QPA)$ is isomorphic to $H^*(\fM(\PA); \C)$ (Theorem \ref{center}). \item The complexified Grothendieck group $K(\cO(\QPA))_\C$ is isomorphic to $H_\bT^{2d}(\fM(\PA); \C)$, and the cell filtration corresponds to the BBD filtration (Theorem \ref{CaCo}). \item There are two collections of derived auto-equivalences of $\cO(\QPA)$ (shuffling and twisting) obtained by varying the central character or the subalgebra $U^+\subset U$.
-These auto-equivalences define commuting actions of the fundamental groups of the quotients of the complements of the discriminantal arrangements for $\PA$ and $\PA^!$ by the actions of certain finite groups of automorphisms of $U$ (Corollary \ref{commute}, Theorems \ref{action} and \ref{TwistShuf Koszul}). \item $\cO(\QPA)$ is Koszul dual to $\cO(\QPA^!)$.
+\begin{theorem} Suppose that $\QPA$ and $\QPA^!$ are regular, integral, and linked to a dual pair $\PA$ and $\PA^!$. \begin{enumerate} \item $\cO(\QPA)$ is highest weight with respect to a partial ordering of the simple objects (Corollary \ref{qhk}). \item $\cO(\QPA)$ is Koszul (Corollary \ref{qhk}). \item $\cO(\QPA)$ is equivalent to a certain category of sheaves of modules over a quantization of the structure sheaf of $\fM(\PA)$ (Corollary \ref{linked-loc}). \item The center of the Yoneda algebra of $\cO(\QPA)$ is isomorphic to $H^*(\fM(\PA); \C)$ (Theorem \ref{center}). \item The complexified Grothendieck group $K(\cO(\QPA))_\C$ is isomorphic to $H_\bT^{2d}(\fM(\PA); \C)$, and the cell filtration corresponds to the BBD filtration (Theorem \ref{CaCo}). \item There are two collections of derived auto-equivalences of $\cO(\QPA)$, which we call shuffling and twisting functors.
+They define commuting actions of the fundamental groups of the quotients of the complements of the discriminantal arrangements for $\PA$ and $\PA^!$ by the actions of certain finite groups of automorphisms of $U$ (Corollary \ref{commute}, Theorems \ref{action} and \ref{TwistShuf Koszul}). \item $\cO(\QPA)$ is Koszul dual to $\cO(\QPA^!)$.